kimdaebeom/thread-safe-counter/README.md

 **However, in signalling mechanism, semaphore, the value of semaphore ranges between 0 and 1.
 It performs a signal() operation on the semaphore and increments its value to 1.
 If the value of semaphore is 0 and a process want to access the resource it performs wait() operation and block itself till the current process utilizing the resources release the resource.
+So, OS has to keep track of all calls to wait and signal semaphore.
+It can be a disadvantage of semaphore.
 And in ownership, semaphore is an integer variable, and value can be changed by any process releasing or obtaining the resource.
-And one disadvantage of semaphore is, the operating system has to keep track of all calls to wait and signal semaphore.**
+**

 Therefore, these factors mentioned above will also create a time difference. (like CPU waiting time, etc...)

 **Judging from these points, to conclude, Semaphore is a better option in case there are multiple instances of resources available.
 In the case of single shared resource, Mutex is a better choice.**